manassaloi/manassaloi.github.io/_posts/2025-01-18-ai-colleague-copilot.markdown

 There are 2 types of agents.
 Agent as colleague.
 Agent as copilot.

  Colleague agents are much more expensive.
 Take Devin for example.
 He is supposed to be a junior developer who you can also delegate tasks to and he *works independently*, while Cursor Agent (Composer) and Replit Agent are examples of copilots.
-They take some tasks off you, but I assume they enhance your ability as a developer rather than working independently.
-And they are priced accordingly.
+They take some tasks off you, but I assume they enhance your ability as a developer rather than working independently.And they are priced accordingly.
 500 dollars a month for Devin versus 20 dollars for Composer.

 So how do you work with each type of agent?
 I told my friend that if you think of Devin as a real colleague, an employee in your organisation, then its onboarding should be like a real colleague.
 Let's take the example of a new agent.
 We have decided to buy Jagan, a data analyst agent created by Data Friend Labs.
 What should the workflow look like?

 In an ideal scenario.
 This may already be happening with some agents today, but let's say we don't know of any and we're using some good old-fashioned *first principles* thinking.
 How do you onboard an agent?

  A regular employee joins.
 They have a manager.
 They have an onboarding buddy.
 They get an email id.
 They have a slack.
 They have an onboarding checklist created by their manager.
 Now suppose you want this colleague, Jagan, to be as useful as a human employee.
 How would you do its onboarding?